Skip to content

 What happens to my Medigap when I move?

 You usually don’t have to switch Medigap plans if you move, but you should notify the insurer of your new address.
 Some insurers let you keep the rate based on the state where you originally applied for Medigap.
-Others may change your premiums to coincide with their coverage in a different zip code.
+Others may change your premiums to coincide with their coverage in a different ZIP code.

 Medigap consumer protections vary from state to state, so you may have additional options depending on where you move.
-Connecticut, Massachusetts and New York allow you to buy a Medigap policy anytime regardless of your health.
+For example, Connecticut, Massachusetts and New York allow you to buy a Medigap policy anytime regardless of your health.

 If you already have a Medigap policy, insurers in most states aren’t required to offer you a new one just because you move.
 If you choose to apply for a new policy, you’ll probably have to answer health questions.